 image courtesy of Jeremiah Brent

 Pick somewhere that has natural light.

-Natural light is huge in helping me feel awake, grounded, and focused.
-I recommend choosing an area in your home for your personal meditation space that has a window or skylight and allows natural light to flow into your space.
+Natural light is huge in helping me feel awake, grounded, and focused—you see it everywhere in Brent’s home too.
+Choose an area in your home for your personal meditation space that has a window or skylight and allows natural light to flow into your space.
 If you are living in a small apartment or have minimal windows, consider rethinking certain rooms or areas in your home to accommodate—can you sacrifice some space in your WFH area, dining area, or living room to devote to your meditation space?
-Get creative in choosing the perfect corner—remember, this is a space that you will (hopefully) be using every day, and rethinking areas that may not be getting used as much as you had originally thought may be the best option for creating your perfect meditation space at home.
+Get creative in choosing the perfect corner—remember, this is a space that you will (hopefully) be using every day, and rethinking areas that may not be getting used as much as you had originally thought maybe the best option for creating your perfect meditation space at home.